astroDimitrios/git-novice/episodes/End.md

 ### Where to next?

-The git working practices lesson teaches you how to work collaboratively with others using git and GitHub.
+The Git working practices lesson teaches you how to work collaboratively with others using git and GitHub.

 There are also a number of optional episodes after this page